sam-berning/twoliter/docs/design/README.md

 In the original Bottlerocket build system, we used Cargo crates to model RPM dependencies.
 In Twoliter, we will again lean on Cargo to manage dependencies for us.
-We will create a local Cargo registry to represent kit and SDK versions, then use `cargo update` to resolve the latest dependencies.
+~We will create a local Cargo registry to represent kit and SDK versions, then use `cargo update` to resolve the latest dependencies.~INCORRECT?

 Before describing this procedure, we should consider that no two versions of the same kit can be in the dependency tree.
 Since they are Yum repositories, this would mess things up.
-Cargo allows multiple major versions of a package to exist in a build, but this is behavior we do not want.
-We will use `my-kit = "=1.1.0"` to enforce exact kit versions.

 First Twoliter will read the kit dependencies from each variant and add any external kits to its graph.
 Next Twoliter will read the kit definitions in the `kits` directory, and add all of their external dependencies to its graph.